quapity/CDC/README.md

 ------------

 ### Notes
-* tested on Python 2.7
+* Python 3
-* recommend to run in seperate env if other seimic processing relies on older obspy (<0.9.x) With Conda you can use environments with diff packages,versions etc.
-    Docs on managing environments here: http://conda.pydata.org/docs/using/envs.html
+* Recommend to run in seperate env if other seimic processing relies on older obspy (<0.9.x) Docs on managing environments with Conda here: http://conda.pydata.org/docs/using/envs.html

 ### Dependencies
 * Relies on Numpy,Scipy,Pandas, Basemap and Geopy.
 Most can be installed with pip or ship with Anaconda